 The 2.1.0 version brought one small feature.
 The

 parameter is repeatable, so you can mark separated directories for coverage

-The 2.2.0 version brings few minor fixes and mainly two new features.
+The 2.2.0 version brings a few minor fixes and mainly two new features.

-Tester\Expect objects allows you to test “random” items
+Tester\Expect object allows you to test “random” items

 in more complex data structures.
 You can use them in

 methods.
 For example, you test a method which creates a new user and returns its